AdaCore/gnatstudio/docs/users_guide/main_window.rst

 among the ones that pop up.

 Across sessions, GPS will remember the values you set for scenario variables.
-On startup, the initial values for the scenario variables comes, in decreasing order of priority:
+On startup, the initial values of the scenario variables come, in decreasing order of priority:

 * from the :file:`-X` command line arguments;
 * from existing environment variables;